-- A paste operation that includes the power rail, does an insert above the line with focus. - The maximum number of cells in an LD network is 255. - An error message will be displayed if an attempt is made to paste text into a ST network that would cause the number of lines to exceed 500 or the number of characters in a line to exceed 500. - A ST element (not a ST network) or portion of a ST element that is copied can be pasted as plain text into Microsoft Word[TM], Notepad[TM] or Wordpad[TM].
-In this case, software declarations information is not pasted. - Text copied from Microsoft WordTM, NotepadTM or WordpadTM can be pasted into a ST element. - A portion of a ladder can be copied and pasted into the view and force lists.
+- A paste operation that includes the power rail, does an insert above the line with focus. - The maximum number of cells in an LD network is 255. - An error message will be displayed if an attempt is made to paste text into a ST network that would cause the number of lines to exceed 500 or the number of characters in a line to exceed 500.

-• Within a LD network, highlighting ladder elements makes no difference when pasting.
-Only ladder elements actually replaced when the paste takes place will be deleted.
+- A ST element (not a ST network) or portion of a ST element that is copied can be pasted as plain text into Microsoft WordTM, NotepadTM or WordpadTM.
+In this case, software declarations are not pasted. - Text copied from Microsoft WordTM, NotepadTM or WordpadTM can be pasted into a ST element. - A portion of a ladder can be copied and pasted into the view and force lists. - Within a LD network, selecting ladder elements makes no difference when pasting.
+Only ladder elements actually replaced, when the paste takes place, will be deleted.